News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 Notice that the question here isn’t, “are we rich?"
 That’s a much less interesting question, one you can easily answer with a quick Google search.

-"Do you feel rich?" is a much better question because it turns out to have almost nothing to do with the dollars in your bank account.
+"Do you feel rich?" is a better question because it turns out to have almost nothing to do with the dollars in your bank account.

 We first learned this in our interviews with couples for The 80/80 Marriage.